 Documenting your components is also a simple way to test how difficult they will be for others to implement.
 If you're spending a lot of time documenting all a components options, maybe your component is too complex and should be broken down or maybe there's a better way to achieve the same flexibility.

 You should provide a live demo example of a working component.
 This will allow others to see how it works and provide a way for you to view your component in isolation, ensuring that given a set of options your component behaves as expected.
+For more information on how to use and apply component libraries check out our Hellocomputer + Toyota Racing use case scenario!

 Step 5: Test and Iterate